svx/k8-traefik/docs/tutorial.md

 The role is then bound to an account used by an application, in this case, Traefik Proxy.

-You will use the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/ "Link to documentation about the Kubernetes API") for that.
+You will use the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/ "Link to documentation about the Kubernetes API") to do so.

 ### 1.1 Create A Cluster Role